-The 2015 Draft Transportation Climate Action Plan (TCAP) CAP for San Mateo City and County Association of Governments (C/CAG) sets a goal of reducing transportation-related GHG emissions to 10% below a 2005 baseline by 2020 (C/CAG, 2015).
+In the Draft Transportation Climate Action Plan (TCAP) CAP for San Mateo, currently being developed, County sets a goal of reducing transportation-related GHG emissions to 10% below a 2005 baseline by 2020 (C/CAG, 2015).

 Alternative fuel vehicles (AFVs) offer an important option for reducing GHG emissions.
 They allow for the continued use of personal vehicles but reduce the environmental impacts from transportation throughout the state.
 In light of the importance of addressing climate change impacts caused by transportation fuels, and in the interest of preparing for fast-emerging AFV technologies, C/CAG has undertaken the preparation of an Alternative Fuel Readiness Plan.
 This document will serve as guidance to both public agencies and private companies and individuals regarding the incorporation of AFVs and alternative fueling infrastructure (AFI) into San Mateo County.